 Pharmacy Benefit Management

-PBM EBITDA Margin: We currently forecast EBITDA margins for pharmacy services increase to 5.7% over our review period.
+PBM EBITDA Margin: We currently forecast EBITDA margins for pharmacy services increase to 6% over our review period.
 There could be a marginal upside to the Trefis price estimate if margins were to increase back to the historical levels of 8% over our review period.
-On the other hand, there will be a similar downside of margins come under pressure due to the acquisition of new contracts and other contract renewals.
+On the other hand, there will be a similar downside if margins come under pressure due to the acquisition of new contracts and other contract renewals.

 CVS Caremark Corporation (NYSE: CVS) is the largest pharmacy services provider in the US comprising of the largest network of retail pharmacy stores nationwide along with pharmacy services such as mail-order pharmacy services, prescription plan management and claims processing.
 CVS fills and manages over 1 billion prescriptions per year through its businesses.

 CVS Caremark operates close to 7,400 retail stores.
 The retail business provides health care services through moew than 800 retail health clinics and MinuteClinics, which are mostly located inside CVS pharmacies and serve to diagnose and treat minor health issues.
 The retail pharmacy business also includes an online pharmacy, CVS.com.

 CVS retail stores sell prescription drugs and a wide assortment of general merchandise, including over-the-counter (OTC) drugs, beauty products, cosmetics, photo finishing, seasonal merchandise, greeting cards and convenience foods.